 Consider the following information: A teenager from a family in the lowest income quartile in the United States has a 9% chance of graduating from college, while a teenager from a family in the highest income quartile has a 90% chance.
 The consequences of that disparity play out across a lifetime.
-A comparison of average income among families of college students nationwide demonstrates the power of higher education: the average family income of first-generation students is \$37,500, compared to \$99,600 for students whose parents attended college.
-For the nation, this disparity represents an unacceptable waste of intellectual and creative potential; and for individuals, it contributes to entrenched poverty and lack of upward socioeconomic mobility.
+A comparison of average income among families of college students nation-wide demonstrates the power of higher education - the average family income of first-generation students is \$37.5K, compared to \$99.6K for students whose parents attended college.6 For the nation, this disparity represents an unacceptable waste of intellectual and creative potential, and for individuals, it contributes to entrenched poverty and lack of upward socioeconomic mobility.

 Skidmore has long embraced access to higher education as an institutional responsibility, and our recent investments in financial aid have yielded tremendous advances.
-Over the last 10 years, we have increased annual budgetary provision for financial aid by more than 150%, from \$16 million to more than \$42 million.
-This strategic investment in our students has enabled us to keep the average net cost to families receiving institutional aid relatively constant, even as our comprehensive fee has increased.
-It also has enabled us to attract an academically more prepared and significantly more diverse student body.
-These achievements are being threatened, however, by larger shifts in the economy.
-One of the most significant is the discrepancy between increases in college fees and median family income, which has been stagnant for some time.
-Since that gap is likely to continue to widen, our ability to meet the need of lower-income and working-class families will be tested all the more.
+Over the last ten years, we have increased annual budgetary provision for financial aid by more than 150%, from \$16M to more than \$42M.
+This strategic investment in our students has enabled us to keep the average net cost to families receiving institutional aid relatively constant, even as our comprehensive fee has increased.7 It also has enabled us to attract an academically more prepared and significantly more diverse student body.8 These achievements are being threatened, however, by larger shifts in the economy.
+One of the most significant is the discrepancy between increases in college fees and median family income, which has been stagnant for some time.9 Since that gap is likely to continue to widen, our ability to meet the need of lower-income and working-class families will be tested all the more.

 As we look toward 2025, we reaffirm our commitment to access and diversity, even as the College faces an increasingly challenging admissions landscape.
-In addition to greater demand for financial aid, we will face greater competition for students who do not require aid, especially from those institutions with tuition-driven business models.
-In the effort to enroll these students, many schools-private and, more recently, public-have come to rely more and more on so-called "merit" or "non-need-based" aid: scholarships aimed primarily at affecting choice that are provided to families in higher income brackets, often at the expense of need-based aid to families in lower ones.
+In addition to greater demand for financial aid, we will face greater competition for students who do not require aid, especially from those institutions with tuition-driven business models.10 In the effort to enroll these students, many schools - private and, more recently, public - have come to rely more and more on so-called "merit" or "non-need-based" aid: scholarships aimed primarily at affecting choice that are provided to families in higher income brackets, often at the expense of need-based aid to families in lower ones.
 In the past, Skidmore has sharply limited the use of such practices,

-&lt;sup>6Chronicle of Higher Education (22 May 2015).
+6Chronicle of Higher Education (22 May 2015).

-$^{7}$ In the period from FY 2008 through FY 2014, as Skidmore's comprehensive fee increased from approximately \$46,000 to \$60,000, the average net cost to first-year students receiving institutional aid remained relatively flat.
+7In the period from FY 2008 through FY 2014, as Skidmore's comprehensive fee increased from approximately \$46,000 to \$60,000, the average net cost to first-year students receiving institutional aid remained relatively flat.

-&lt;sup>8Compared to their unaided peers, aided students are overrepresented among the higher AQR bands.
-Among 5,098 students entering FY 2005-FY 2012, 36% of aided students were in the top AQR bands compared to 15.8% of unaided students.
+8Compared to their unaided peers, aided students are overrepresented among the higher AQR bands.
+Among 5098 students entering F05-F12, 36.0% of aided students were in the top AQR bands compared to 15.8% of unaided students.
 (Academic Quality Rating, AQR, is a subjective assessment of the academic preparation of Skidmore applicants made by Admissions staff based on the strength of the student's high school, schedule, grade outcomes, etc.)

-&lt;sup>9From 1982 to 2013, comprehensive fees at private nonprofit four-year institutions increased 167%, while comprehensive fees at public four-year institutions rose 257%.
+9From 1982 to 2013, comprehensive fees at private non-profit four-year institutions increased 167%, while comprehensive fees at public four-year institutions rose 257%.
 Across this same period, however, median family incomes remained essentially flat.

-&lt;sup>10Skidmore's business model currently requires approximately 55% of students to pay the full comprehensive fee.
-Altering this situation will require increased endowment support for additional need-based financial aid-a priority of the current comprehensive campaign.
+$^{^{10}}$ Skidmore's business model currently requires approximately 55% of students to pay the full comprehensive fee.
+Altering this situation will require increased endowment support for additional need-based financial aid - a priority of the current comprehensive Campaign.